bordoley/reactive-js/docs/modules/_functions_.md

 Ƭ **Comparator**: *function*

-Compare two objects to determine their relative ordering.
+Compare two values to determine their relative ordering.

 **`returns`** A signed number indicating the relative order of `a` and `b`:
   - If less than 0, `a` is less `b`.